Sam McKewon's Big Ten football power rankings, Week Nine

 10. Illinois (2-5)

-The Illini fired Lovie Smith in a pandemic year — in part because the buyout clause was pretty good — but Athletic Director Josh Whitman must know who he wants to hire, and must believe, too, that guy can recruit the state of Illinois.
+The Illini fired Lovie Smith in a pandemic year — in part because the buyout clause was pretty good — but Athletic Director Josh Whitman must know who he wants to hire, and must believe that guy can recruit the state of Illinois.
 Smith couldn’t.
 Or wouldn’t.

 11. Nebraska (2-5)

-A long, tough offseason evaluation awaits the Huskers, who may still play two more games — RU on Friday, and a bowl game.
-NU is ranked behind a team that fired its coach, for goodness sakes, and it could still entertain a bowl game.
+A long, tough offseason evaluation awaits the Huskers, who may still play two more games — Rutgers Friday and a bowl game.
+NU is ranked behind a team that fired its coach, for goodness sake, and it could still entertain a bowl game.

 12. Purdue (2-4)